s0met1m3s/UdemyCppExercises/1_Basics/CharConverter/Exercise.md

 # Exercise

-In this exercise you have to use the datatype **char** to convert/check certain char values.
+In this exercise, you have to use the datatype **char** to convert/check certain char values.

 Implement the following checks: